 With better policies, Cuba could attract three times as many tourists by 2030, estimates the Brookings Institution, a think-tank.
 That would generate $10bn a year in foreign exchange, twice as much as the island earns now from merchandise exports.
 Given its colossal budget deficit, expected to hit 12% of GDP this year, that would come in handy.
 Whether it will happen depends on two embargoes: the one the United States imposes on Cuba and the one the Castro regime (now under Fidel’s brother, Raúl) imposes on its own people.

 The United States embargo is a nuisance.
 American credit cards don’t work in Cuba, and Americans are not technically allowed to visit the island as tourists.
 (They have to pretend they are going for a family visit or a “people-to-people exchange”.)
-Mr Obama allowed American hotel chains to dip a toe into Cuba; one, Starwood, has signed an agreement to manage three state-owned properties.
+Mr Obama allowed American hotel chains to dip a toe IGNORE INTO Cuba; one, Starwood, has signed an agreement to manage three state-owned properties.

 Pearl of the Antilles, meet swine